Zermeno94/REGEXXX/gist-template.md

 The `{n} ` quantifiers outlines that the HEX values are exactly ` {6} ` digits  or `{3}` digits long.

-### OR Operator

-Code Snipet : ` [a-f0-9]{6}|[a-f0-9]{3}`

-The OR Operator ` | ` communicates to the regular expression to match the pattern either before or after.

-In this regular expression, the OR Operator shows that the matching pattern ` [a-f0-p] `  implies match with three character string containing lower case ` a-f ` with an integer ` 0-9 ` OR a string with 6 characters containing lowercase ` a-f ` between ` 0-9`.
-Therefore, a matching string has to have 3-6 characters with the specified pattern.
-Anything beyond 3-6 characters will not match.

 ### Grouping Constructs